OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 ## Add data and record a basic script

-First, we'll need some data and a small starting script.
+First, you'll need some data and a small starting script.

-1. Create a new workbook in Excel for the Web.
+1. Create a new workbook in [Excel for the Web](https://www.office.com/launch/excel).
 2. Copy the following fruit sales data and paste it into the worksheet, starting at cell **A1**.

     |Fruit |2018 |2019 |